-Contractual Requirements for Outsourcing.
 If a company outsources its direct marketing to a third party, the contracting entities must enter into a written agreement concerning the processing of the personal data.
-This agreement must meet 10 new conditions to be valid and legally enforceable.
-These conditions include, for example, scope, purpose, security measures, obligations, subcontracting rights, return or disposal of data, and the requirement to audit the third party.
-Failure to conclude such a contract exposes each of the parties to a potential fine.
-Practitioners believe that DPAs are likely to enforce this provision quite vigilantly because (1) the German public consistently expresses concern about direct marketing activities in Germany, and (2) DPAs can quickly determine whether parties are in compliance with this requirement.
+This agreement must meet ten new conditions to be valid and legally enforceable (BDSG, Section 11, paragraph 2).
+These conditions include, for example, scope, purpose, security measures, obligations, subcontracting rights, return or disposal of data and the requirement to audit the third party.
+Failure to conclude such a contract exposes each of the parties to a potential fine (BDSG Section 43, paragraph 1).

+Practitioners believe that DPAs are likely to enforce this provision quite vigilantly because:

+- the German public consistently expresses concern about direct marketing activities in Germany; and - DPAs can quickly determine whether parties are in compliance with this requirement.